How to Apply Heat Transfer Vinyl to T-ShirtsBy ShirtSpace | Aug 23, 2019 | Updated May 16, 2022

-Heat transfer vinyl is available in a variety range of styles and colors.
+Iron on vinyl for shirts is available in a variety range of styles and colors, from iron on vinyl letters, to vinyl iron on decals and everything in between.
 You have your choice of:

 · Smooth transfers in matte and gloss